MIT-LCP/physionet-build/README.md

 ## Deployment ##

-### Server File Locations ###
+### File Locations and Initializations ###

 For each of the three Physionet servers:

 - The bare git repository (of this project) is stored in: `/physionet/git/physionet-build.git`.
 Must be initialized once for each server: `mkdir -p /physionet/git/physionet-build.git && cd /physionet/git/physionet-build.git && git init --bare`.
-The *post-receive* hook file must be manually added and made executable.
+The *post-receive* hook file must be manually created and made executable.
 - The implemented Django project is stored in: `/physionet/www/physionet-django`.
 Must be initialized once for each server: `mkdir /physionet/www/physionet-django`
 - The apache settings files are stored in the standard debian location: `/etc/apache2/`.
-The *physionet.conf* apache configuration file must be enabled once for each server: `sudo a2ensite physionet.conf`
+The *physionet.conf* apache configuration file in which we store the virtual host settings must be created and enabled once for each server: `sudo a2ensite physionet.conf`
 - When changes are pushed, the bare repository's contents are cloned into a temporary working directory in: `/physionet/tmp/physionet-build-tmp`.
 The base directory must be initialized once for each server: `mkdir -p /physionet/tmp`
+- The static front-end files (css, etc) are served in STATIC_ROOT, which we define as the *static* directory within the django project root.
+The apache configuration file must allow access to the full static directory (`/physionet/www/physionet-django/static`), static files (including the django admin css files) must be collected using `python manage.py collectstatic` upon deployment using hooks, and the *urls* file must have its *urlpatterns* variable appended with `static(settings.STATIC_URL, document_root=settings.STATIC_ROOT)`.

 ### Git Branches ###